When I was 25, I was $80,000 in debt and working both a full-time job and 25 hours at Starbucks on nights and weekends just make a dent in my bills.

 Despite a grueling schedule, I wasn’t satisfied with how quickly I was making progress.
 Which is why I also spent hours every week building this site — not only as a cathartic outlet during the difficult task of overhauling my finances, but also as a new stream of income.

-Over the last nine years, the site has grown from a small source of additional income to a full-time business with employees.
+Over the last nine years, the site has grown from a small source of additional income to a full-time, six-figure business.

 This is why I advise readers to go out and find new ways to earn more money.

 That can be as simple as picking up some odd jobs on the weekends.
 Or it could mean starting your own online business.
 Now, this site is about personal finance, not online entrepreneurship, but for those interested I’ve put together a cheat sheet of information to get you started with a blog or online business, if that interests you.

 The above pointers are some basics, but I know most of you are most interested in how this site earns money, specifically.

 There are three primary ways online businesses make money:

 Money Under 30 uses the advertising and affiliate model.

 You’ll notice Google AdSense ads in the sidebar and under posts, but these ads actually earn very little.
 This is why even large mainstream publishers with tens of millions of page views per month still struggle to stay in business — it’s hard to survive when advertisers pay you fractions of a penny per reader.